alliebalter-kennedy/cv/README.md

 Young, N. E., Lesnek, A. J., Cuzzone, J. K., Briner, J. P., Badgeley, J. A., **Balter-Kennedy, A.**, et al. (2021).
 In situ cosmogenic 10Be–14C–26Al measurements from recently deglaciated bedrock as a new tool to decipher changes in Greenland Ice Sheet size.
 Climate of the Past, 17(1), 419–450. https://doi.org/10.5194/cp-17-419-2021

-Balter-Kennedy, A., Bromley, G., Balco, G., Thomas, H., & Jackson, M. S. (2020).
+**Balter-Kennedy, A.**, Bromley, G., Balco, G., Thomas, H., & Jackson, M. S. (2020).
 A 14.5-million-year record of East Antarctic Ice Sheet fluctuations from the central Transantarctic Mountains, constrained with cosmogenic 3He, 10Be, 21Ne, and 26Al.
 The Cryosphere, 14(8), 2647–2672.
 [PDF](Balter-Kennedy-2020-A 14.5-million-year record of East Antarctic Ice Sheet fluctuations from the central Transantarctic Mountains, constrained with cosmogenic 3He, 10Be, 21Ne, and 26Al.pdf)